jotavare/philosophers/README.md

 }
 ````

-## Leaks, Segfaults and Data Races
+## Data Races

-#### Data race
-two or more threads in a single process access the same memory location concurrently, and at least one of the accesses is for writing, and the threads are not using any exclusive locks to control their accesses to that memory.
-When these three conditions hold, the order of accesses is non-deterministic, and the computation may give different results from run to run depending on that order.
-Some data-races may be benign (for example, when the memory access is used for a busy-wait), but many data-races are bugs in the program.
+A data race occurs when two or more threads within a single process concurrently access the same memory location, with at least one of the accesses being a write operation, and no exclusive locks are used to control the accesses.
+Data races can lead to non-deterministic order of accesses and produce different results from run to run.
+While some data races may be harmless (e.g., when used for busy-waiting), many are bugs in the program.

-To fix data races: **-g fsanitize=thread**
+To fix data races, the option `-g fsanitize=thread` can be used.

-**valgrind --tool=helgrind** or **valgrind --tool=drd** : if these return warnings or errors, it means that a mutex is missing, or that it is misused.
-You have to check manually, but often it is a sign that the project is not good, even if it seems to work."
+The tools `valgrind --tool=helgrind` or `valgrind --tool=drd` can be utilized to detect any missing or misused mutexes.
+Warnings or errors from these tools indicate potential issues that should be manually checked.
+Such issues are often signs of a problematic project, even if it appears to be working.

-- detached: as soon as the thread ends its memory is clean.
-Be careful that the main does not end before we are finished the thread
+* `detached` refers to a thread that cleans its memory as soon as it finishes.
+It is essential to ensure that the main thread does not terminate before the detached thread completes its execution.
-- reachable: does not destroy his memory when he has finished. pthread_join blocks until the thread is finished
+* `reachable` refers to a thread that does not destroy its memory when it finishes.
+The pthread_join function can be used to block the execution until the thread finishes.

 ## EXAMPLES
  > The performance will change if you use `-fsanitize`, `valgrind` or both togheter.